Skip to main content

 User selects files

-Server receives files
+Server pins files to IPFS

-Server computes CID
+Server returns authoritative CID

-CID is included in blockchain deposit transaction
+CID is included in the on-chain deposit

-User pays SOL (locked to this specific CID)
+User pays (locked to this specific CID)

 How It Works

-1. CID Computation
+1. CID from IPFS

 • SHA-256 hashing